walter-a-jablonowski/code-scrum/README.md

 ### Sample

-Place tasks.yml files anywhere within your /src.
+Place multiple tasks.yml files anywhere within your /src.
 You could also make sub dir for some resources.

 ```yaml
 - tag:  Backlog|RELEASE  # Backlog is fix, RELEASE = "0.1" ...